RossiFire/drs-navbar/README.md

 <drs-navbar [navbarConfiguration]="drsNavabarConfig"></drs-navbar>
 ```

-* in mobile mode, the dropdown links are scrollable, so you see the firsts three and than you can scroll
+* Dropdown links are scrollable, so only the first three are visible

 ## Properties
  Property | Usage | Mandatory